Workplace Discrimination

 Claim for breach of implied term of mutual trust and confidence

-Under Singapore law, the courts recognise that employers and employees owe each other a duty of mutual trust and confidence (unless parties expressly exclude such a duty in the employment contract).
+In some cases, the Singapore courts have recognised that employers and employees owe each other an implied duty of mutual trust and confidence (unless parties expressly exclude such a duty in the employment contract).
 Both parties should therefore not act in a way that damages or destroys this relationship of mutual trust and confidence.

 This duty of mutual trust and confidence may include: